Leslie A. mathre

 Leslie Amlund “Les” Mathre was born Nov.
 8, 1922 to Lewis J. and Sophie Amlund Mathre.
 He died Sept.
 12, 2018 and is buried in Story City Cemetery, Story City, IA.

 Leslie served in World War II with the U.S. Army Air Corps 334th Station Complement and 375th Air Base Headquarters Squadrons.
-He served in the Pacific Theater, was a survivor of Iwo Jima, and he photographed the signing of the Japanese surrender aboard the USS Missouri.
+He served in the Pacific Theater, was a survivor of Iwo Jima, and he photographed the signing of the Japanese surrender aboard the USS Dunlap.
 He was a past commander of American Legion Post 59 in Story City, IA.

 Story City Herald Articles